 Considered the most respected, researchers wish to have their works published in them.
 Many often have low acceptance rates.

-To find peer reviewed articles within Summon, notice the option to Limit to articles from peer-reviewed publication.
+To find peer reviewed articles within WPI Library Search, select the option to limit to Peer-reviewed Journals.

 Example electronic journal with DOI reference citation in American Psychological Association (APA) style: